ESP32andmore/ECB/readme.md

 * Flash over USB or ethernet.
 To flash over USB use ESPhome Web Flasher https://web.esphome.io/ with the device powered and connected to your host machine.

-* For Dallas style sensors (board preprogrammed with logger level: DEBUG), to get device ID follow Seach for them in the initial logger output when connected to the USB port using ESPhome Web Flasher.
+* For Dallas sensors (flash board with logger level: DEBUG), to get device ID follow Seach for them in the initial logger output when connected to the USB port using ESPhome Web Flasher.
   - Connect your Dallas sensors with logger: DEBUG enabled (factory flash default).
   - Open the ESPHome webtool, connect to the ECB board, view the "Logs" window, hit "Reset",and search for Dallas scan addresses and replace the below addresses with your unique ones.